-A. Juniors and seniors with at least a 3.00 GPA may pursue a subject of particular interest that is not already treated extensively in a regular course.
+- A. Juniors and seniors with at least a 3.00 GPA may pursue a subject of particular interest that is not duplicated in an existing regular course.
 The proposal must be approved by the faculty member who will provide supervision and evaluation.
-Students must petition following established guidelines.

-B. Students may petition to take a course on the semester schedule by independent study if:

-- 1. Special scheduling of the course is necessary through no fault of the student. - 2.
-The course is not scheduled and cannot be made available in individualized summer studies, Corban Accelerated Online, or on-line for the student's uninterrupted course of study. - 3.
+Students must petition following established guidelines. - B. Students may petition to take a course on the semester schedule by independent study if: - 1.
+Special scheduling of the course is necessary through no fault of the student. - 2.
+The course is not scheduled and cannot be made available in individualized summer studies, or on-line for the student's uninterrupted course of study. - 3.
 The professor's schedule will allow the addition and he/she is willing. - 4.
 Students have a minimum GPA of 2.75.